JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 5dtaqjg2qmwv   webapp.1   tutum/hello-world:latest   node3     Running         Running 8 minutes ago
 ```

-The web app was published on the node3, the `Leader` or `manager` node.
+The web app was published on node 3, the `Leader` or `manager` node.
 This means that the application is published locally.

 4. **Access the Web Application**:<p>
 ![alt text](images/image-2.png)

 ## Managing the Swarm
 ### Publish the Application Global
-The web app as at now has only been published locally on the manager node.
+The web app as of now has only been published locally on the manager node.
 None of the worker nodes have been assigned to publish the app.
 To make the service available for the other service, I will first remove the local service and then make it global.

 ```
 docker service rm webapp                         # Removes the local service